wavybaby5280/js-genai_wavy/README.md

 ## Quickstart

-The simplest way to get started is to using an API key from [Google AI Studio](https://aistudio.google.com/apikey):
+The simplest way to get started is to use an API key from [Google AI Studio](https://aistudio.google.com/apikey):

 ```typescript